ccamel/awesome-ccamel/README.md

 - [EddieHubCommunity/BioDrop](https://github.com/EddieHubCommunity/BioDrop) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
 - [FezVrasta/react-resize-aware](https://github.com/FezVrasta/react-resize-aware) - ⇲👁 A simple React Hook which allows to listen the resize event of any target element when it changes sizes
 - [GoldinGuy/Ideastorm](https://github.com/GoldinGuy/Ideastorm) - 💡 Ideas for days
+- [Hypercontext/linkifyjs](https://github.com/Hypercontext/linkifyjs) - JavaScript plugin for finding links in plain-text and converting them to HTML &lt;a&gt; tags.
 - [International-Data-Spaces-Association/DataspaceConnectorUI](https://github.com/International-Data-Spaces-Association/DataspaceConnectorUI) - User interface for the Dataspace Connector.
 - [IvanGoncharov/react-apollo-lodash-demo](https://github.com/IvanGoncharov/react-apollo-lodash-demo) - Example usage of react-apollo with graphql-lodash
 - [JetBrains/svg-mixer](https://github.com/JetBrains/svg-mixer) - Node.js toolset for generating & transforming SVG images and sprites in modern way